When effort and systems stop being the same thing

 Week one, indistinguishable.
 Week six, not close.

-The inflection is not "scale".
+The inflection is not scale.
 It is the second time.

 A plan is not a document

-The reason "planning accelerates progress" sounds like a slogan is that most plans are documents nobody reads.
 A real plan is the three decisions you make once so you do not remake them every Monday:

 - Who is the user.